JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 0.7345132743362832
 ```

-We see that the results are correct.
-Since we defined the `rate` function with all necessary methods, we are able to easily extend the `convert` function to support conversion between currencies by defining a new method to the `convert` function from `Base`.
+We have defined the `rate` function with all necessary methods.
+To convert currency types, we need to extend the `convert` function from `Base` by the following two methods:

 ```jldoctest currency; output=false
 Base.convert(::Type{T}, c::T) where {T<:Currency} = c